-With very few exceptions, all of Beacon Capital's clients have granted us full trading discretion.
-This authority is accomplished by the execution of a limited power of attorney form provided as part of the opening account documentation.
-It has been our experience that non-discretionary investment management results in inferior returns to fully discretionary relationships.
-The inevitable delay in obtaining trading authority and the inability to combine orders with our other clients on a timely basis has proven over the years to hurt results while adding to administrative workload and increasing the opportunity for error.
-Accordingly, we much prefer to agree on discretionary authority whenever possible and if not, to limit non-discretionary relationships to the first year of our working with a new client.
-If, after that amount of time, the new client is not sufficiently comfortable with our decision-making or some other aspect of our management to grant full discretion, we will revisit the investment management relationship with the client to determine if Beacon Capital is the right firm to meet their needs.
+All of Beacon Capital's clients have granted us full trading discretion; however, we have managed a small number of non-discretionary accounts under specific circumstances in the past.
+Discretionary authority is accomplished by the execution of a limited power of attorney form provided as part of the opening account documentation.
+Our experience has been that non-discretionary investment management results in inferior returns to fully discretionary relationships.
+The inevitable delay in obtaining trading authority and the inability to combine orders with our other clients on a timely basis has proven over the years to hurt results while adding to the administrative workload and increasing the opportunity for error.
+Accordingly, we prefer to agree on discretionary authority whenever possible and if not, to limit non-discretionary relationships to the first year of our working with a new client.
+If, after time, the new client is not sufficiently comfortable with our decision-making or some other aspect of our management to grant full discretion, we will revisit the investment management relationship with the client to determine if Beacon Capital is the right firm to meet their needs.